Lego Movie 2 review: Gloriously bonkers sequel is a toy to behold

 Life lessons, jokes, celebrity cameos -- it's all here.
 The Lego flick schtick is such catchy pop fun you're guaranteed to have a great time.
 Sure, the Lego Movie 2 might not be as innovative as the first part, but it never lets you catch your breath long enough to realise that.
 Yup, this is how you build a sequel.

-The Lego Movie 2: The Second Part opens Feb.
-8 in the US and UK and March 28 in Australia.
+The Lego Movie 2: The Second Part opened Feb.
+8 in the the US and UK comes to Australia on March 28.

 Culture: Your hub for everything from film and television to music, comics, toys and sports.